-K. Conceptual Approval of New Construction Projects (Modified August 14, 2008, March 4, 2015 and October 2, 2019)
+J. New Construction Projects Held For Consideration (Modified August 14, 2008, March 4, 2015, October 2, 2019, March 2, 2022)

 Staff's new construction analysis covers an eight-year window.
-If the analysis indicates that the district will need additional square footage within the eight-year analysis window, but beyond the two-year funding window, staff recommends conceptual approval for additional square footage.
-There is no commitment of funding for a conceptually approved project.
-Conceptual approval is simply an acknowledgement by the Board of anticipated new construction needs based on current assumptions regarding future enrollment in each district, and gives districts a basis for beginning the land acquisition process.
+If the analysis indicates that the district will need additional square footage within the eight-year analysis window, but beyond the two-year funding window, staff recommends to hold for consideration additional square footage.
+There is no commitment of funding for a project held for consideration.
+This is simply an acknowledgement by the Board of anticipated new construction needs based on current assumptions regarding future enrollment in each district, and gives districts a basis for beginning the land acquisition process.

-Each year the prior year's conceptual approvals become the basis for updating new construction requests from the district as part of the new capital plan cycle.
-The forms are made available to districts in late summer, with instructions to update new construction requests based on the latest enrollment information, and other pertinent data (See SFB website, https://sfb.az.gov, District Access, Annual Reporting).
+Each year the prior year's projects held for consideration become the basis for updating new construction requests from the district as part of the new capital plan cycle.
+The forms are made available to districts in late summer (See Division of School Facilities Oversight Board website, https://sfb.az.gov, District Access, Annual Reporting).

-L. Accommodation Districts (Adopted November 9, 2005, Modified August 14, 2008 and March 4, 2015, Modified August 3, 2016)
+K. Accommodation Districts (Adopted November 9, 2005, Modified August 14, 2008 and March 4, 2015, Modified August 3, 2016)